Spanish Seafood Paella

 Paella can be a complete meal, but I have some ideas for simple side dishes to accompany it.

 How about dessert?
-Like this Easy Oreo Ice Cream Pie or Best Ever Peanut Butter Cookies!
+Try our Easy Oreo Ice Cream Pie or Best Ever Peanut Butter Cookies!

 xoxo ~Sue